corda/corda/docs/source/threat-model/corda-threat-model.md

 attack and thereafter until normal service can be resumed.

 Communication over the ledger network is primarily peer-to-peer.
 Therefore the network as a whole is relatively resilient to DoS attacks.
+Notaries and Oracles will only communicate with peers in the network, so are protected from non-member-on-member application-level attack.

-The primary threat is anticipated as being to the Corda network services which are depended on by network participants.
-These services will be protected by automated enterprise-grade DDoS detection and mitigation services, which will conduct intelligent traffic profiling in order to detect and block malicious traffic.
+Corda Network Services are protected by enterprise-grade DDoS detection and mitigation services.

 <table>
 <tr>